Dank-o/Perfection_Entropy/README.md

 **Empirical Findings**

-The entropy of odd pseudoperfect numbers is observed to be higher than that of even pseudoperfect numbers.
+The perfection entropy of odd pseudoperfect numbers is observed to be higher than that of even pseudoperfect numbers.

-Perfect numbers exhibit a converging pattern of entropy values, suggesting potential links between entropy and number classification.
+Perfect numbers exhibit a converging pattern of entropy values, suggesting potential links between perfection entropy and number classification.

 **Conjectures**